 Two of John’s creations are parked in Homer, Alaska: an Adventure House Truck and a Retro Renovated RV.
 John was kind enough to take us through his House Truck, which he uses for travel most of the year.
 His Renovated RV acts as a permanent home in Homer, although it can also move if they choose to relocate.

 Watch the video tour of John’s House Truck

 WaWaJohn’s House Truck is built on a Mitsubishi Fuso chassis and took only four weeks to construct.
 With two water tanks, an outdoor shower, solar panels, propane appliances and ample storage, John and his wife are able to travel to remote locations all over the world.
-Their most recent adventure lead them through some rugged terrain in South America and the next big trip will take the House Truck to Russia.
+Their most recent adventure lead them through some rugged terrain in South America and the next big trip will take their Tiny Home to Russia.

 “We’ve done 133,000 miles so far, and I drove it 5,” John chuckles.
 “My wife likes to drive.”

 John’s Retro Renovated RV acts as a permanent home base in Homer

 The Renovated RV was built on top of the burnt remains of a 1996 Holiday Rambler.
 John gave the destroyed RV a second life, using wooden shingles and carvings to decorate the exterior.
 He also built removable planters, which adds a nice floral touch.
 We weren’t able to do a tour of John’s Renovated RV, but as you can tell from the exterior, it’s a work of art.

 Like John’s House Truck?
 Pin it: